ArtificerRepo/artificer/demos/archive-package/README.md

-# S-RAMP Demos: Archive Package
+# Artificer Demos: Archive Package

 ## Summary

-This demo illustrates how to use the S-RAMP archive package feature to upload multiple artifacts to the repository at once (bundled in a ZIP formatted package file as defined in the S-RAMP specification).
+This demo illustrates how to use the Artificer archive package feature to upload multiple artifacts to the repository at once (bundled in a ZIP formatted package file as defined in the S-RAMP specification).